cosmos/gaia/docs/hub-tutorials/join-mainnet.md

 :::::: tab Blocksync
 ### Blocksync

 Blocksync is faster than traditional consensus and syncs the chain from genesis by downloading blocks and verifying against the merkle tree of validators.
-For more information see [Tendermint's Blocksync Docs](https://docs.tendermint.com/master/tendermint-core/block-sync/)
+For more information see [Tendermint's Fastsync Docs](https://docs.tendermint.com/v0.34/tendermint-core/fast-sync.html)

 When syncing via Blocksync, node operators will either need to manually upgrade the chain or set up [Cosmovisor](#Cosmovisor) to upgrade automatically.